CiscoDevNet/roomdevices-macros-samples/BeRightBack/README.md

 You can easily edit the macro and:

 * Set your own background images instead
-* Set what kind of backgroundyou go back to after exiting Be Right Back mode
+* Set what kind of background you go back to after exiting Be Right Back mode